pawelgrzybek/pawelgrzybek.com/content/posts/2022-06-13-my-favourite-wwdc22-announcements-and-some-disappointments.md

 photo: "2022-06-13.jpg"
 ---

 As a real Apple fanboy, on the 6th of June, I watched [Apple WWDC22](https://youtu.be/q5D55G7Ejs8) (Worldwide Developers Conference) like I do every year.
 So, let me share a few announcements that I am the most excited about.
-But, I want to keep it brief and leave some room to express my disappointments.
+I’m going to keep it brief and leave some room to express my disappointments.

 {{< youtube q5D55G7Ejs8 >}}